Champions of Champions Crowned as Invitationals Finish on Day Four of 124th Annual U.S. Open

 Headed into the sixth round, IM Nikoloz Managadze led the field by a full point after reeling off five consecutive wins.
 Domination, right?
 But looks can be deceiving.
 While he was in control end to end in his first three games, his fourth-round pairing with IM Alexander Matros (SC) came very close to causing a seismic shake-up in the standings.

 After the aforementioned save and a tactical flourish to end the fifth round, Managadze needed only a last-round draw to clinch clear first in the John T. Irwin National Tournament of Senior State Champions.
-Indeed, a relatively tame draw against IM Timothy Taylor (CA-N) earned Managadze a repeat title, a $2,500 prize, and a spot in the 2025 U.S. Senior Championship.
+Indeed, a relatively tame draw against IM Timothy Taylor (CA-N) earned Managadze a repeat title and a $2,500 prize.

 Entering the last round, Taylor was tied for second with IM Oladapo Adu (DC), meaning that a win for Adu would guarantee outright second place.
 But a tough matchup against GM John Fedorowicz (NY) wasn’t going to be easy.
 After a struggle with serious chances for Adu at the end, the players agreed to a draw: